HTGF | High-Tech Gruenderfonds

 Series A in 2013

-Drug Response Dx, headquartered in Hennigsdorf, Germany, was founded in February 2012 by a team of experts including Dr. Zoltán Konthur, Dr. Jörg-M. Hollidt, Dr. Karl Skriner, and Dr. Joachim Rautter.
-The company specializes in developing biomarker tests specifically designed to evaluate treatment outcomes for rheumatoid arthritis.
-Their tests utilize a protein that predicts the individual effectiveness of TNF-alpha inhibitors, allowing for personalized treatment planning prior to medication administration.
-This approach facilitates timely initiation of treatment and increases the likelihood of positive patient outcomes.
-The company's biomarker set is prevalidated, and they have established proof of concept using serum samples from rheumatoid arthritis patients.
+Drug Response Dx is a biotechnology company located in Hennigsdorf, Germany, founded in February 2012 by a team of experts including Dr. Zoltán Konthur, Dr. Jörg-M. Hollidt, Dr. Karl Skriner, and Dr. Joachim Rautter.
+The company specializes in developing biomarker tests specifically designed to evaluate treatment outcomes for rheumatoid arthritis (RA).
+Its tests focus on a protein that predicts the effectiveness of TNF-alpha inhibitors for individual patients prior to initiating medication.
+This approach facilitates timely treatment decisions and enhances the likelihood of successful therapeutic outcomes for patients suffering from RA.
+The company has established proof of concept using serum samples from RA patients, and its biomarker set is prevalidated, ensuring the reliability of its testing processes.

 InnoCyte